nf-core/website/markdown/developers/tutorials/dsl2_modules_tutorial.md

     def prefix = task.ext.prefix ?: "${meta.id}"
 ```

-But we will add this into the script code, so any other user who might want to execute the function with additional arguments will be able to.
-The code of the script will therefore look like this, once we have substituted inputs and outputs as appropriate.
+We now can substitute all our parameters with our predefined inputs, outputs and args.
+With the `modules.conf` every other user can run the module with the additionel arguments of choice.
+After the substitutions the code of the script looks as follows:

 ```bash
 mkdir tmpFolder